UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

       sudo bin/unicore-uftpd-status.sh

-   It should print something like:
+   The output should look like:
    ``UNICORE UFTPD running with PID xxxxxxx``.

+   For more detailed logging, set ``export LOG_VERBOSE=true`` in :file:`conf/uftpd.conf`.

-7. Optionally, check the syslog:
+7. Optionally, check the system log:

    .. code:: console

       sudo journalctl -f

+   To print logs to standard output instead of syslog, set
+   ``export LOG_SYSLOG=false`` in :file:`conf/uftpd.conf` and restart the server.

 |testing-img| Testing the UFTPD server